appwrite/appwrite/docs/tutorials/add-runtime.md

 ### 5.4 Running the tests.
 Running the tests is easy, simply run `docker-compose up` in the root of the `php-runtimes` folder.
 This will launch a Docker container with the test script and start running through all the runtimes making sure to test them thoroughly.

 If all tests pass then congratulations!
-You can now go ahead and file a PR against the `php-runtimes` repo, make sure you're ready to respond to any feedback which can arise during our code review.
+You can now go ahead and file a PR against the `php-runtimes` repo making sure to target the `refactor` branch, make sure you're ready to respond to any feedback which can arise during our code review.

 ## 6. Raise a pull request
 First of all, commit the changes with the message `Added XXX Runtime` and push it.
 This will publish a new branch to your forked version of Appwrite.
 If you visit it at `github.com/YOUR_USERNAME/php-runtimes`, you will see a new alert saying you are ready to submit a pull request.
 Follow the steps GitHub provides, and at the end, you will have your pull request submitted.